Date Protein Bar Recipe (Soft & Fudgy)

 - Naturally sweetened with dates

-- Freezer friendly and meal prep friendly
+- Freezer friendly and great for meal prep

 - Made with simple everyday ingredients